December 24, 2020 Filing Deadline in Class Action – Contact Lieff Cabraser

-FAF INVESTORS December 24, 2020 Filing Deadline in Class Action – Contact Lieff Cabraser
+FAF SHAREHOLDERS December 24, 2020 Filing Deadline in Class Action – Contact Lieff Cabraser

-The law firm of Lieff Cabraser Heimann & Bernstein, LLP announces that class action litigation has been filed on behalf of investors who purchased or otherwise acquired the securities of First American Financial Corporation (“First American” or the ”Company“) (NASDAQ: FAF) between February 17, 2017 and October 22, 2020, inclusive (the “Class Period”).
+The law firm of Lieff Cabraser Heimann & Bernstein, LLP reminds investors of the upcoming deadline to move for appointment as lead plaintiff in the class action litigation has been filed on behalf of investors who purchased or otherwise acquired the securities of First American Financial Corporation (“First American” or the “Company”) (NYSE: FAF) between February 17, 2017 and October 22, 2020, inclusive (the “Class Period”).

 If you purchased or otherwise acquired First American securities during the Class Period, you may move the Court for appointment as lead plaintiff by no later than December 24, 2020.
 A lead plaintiff is a representative party who acts on behalf of other class members in directing the litigation.
 Your share of any recovery in the actions will not be affected by your decision of whether to seek appointment as lead plaintiff.
 You may retain Lieff Cabraser, or other attorneys, as your counsel in the action.